-However, only certain prior art can be used - so-called 102(a) prior art - and only certain conditions are allowed for a challenge.
+As outlined in Section 18, only certain prior art can be used-so-called 102(a) prior art-and only certain conditions are allowed for a challenge.
 Suitable prior art includes anything that shows that "the invention was known or used by others in this country, or patented or described in a printed publication in this or a foreign country, before the invention thereof by the applicant for patent".
 The person or entity filing the petition has to have been sued for patent infringement or has been charged with infringement under the patent in question.